forcedotcom/sf-fx-schema/README.md

 ## Structure

-LICENSE - Apache 2.0 license for this project pom.xml - Maven project file to build this multi-module project, requires Maven 3.6+ and Java 11+ schema.json - OpenAPI 3.x schema specification for *Context model objects to be used for language-specific code generation. go/ - Go language subproject
+LICENSE - BSD-3-Clause license for this project and its generated source code pom.xml - Maven project file to build this multi-module project, requires Maven 3.6+ and Java 11+ schema.json - OpenAPI 3.x schema specification for *Context model objects to be used for language-specific code generation. go/ - Go language subproject